 The Mineral Resource Statement reported herein for the Madsen Gold Project is based on historical and recent drill core data.
-The database, which forms the basis for the current mineral resource estimate, had a cut-off date of April 11, 2017 and includes the results of 178,293 m of drilling from 435 drill holes (Claude and Pure Gold drilling) completed since the 2009 resource estimate.
-Although the total database includes 14,627 drill holes, only 13,151 of these were used to inform the resource estimate as the other drill holes are located outside of the area of estimation.
+The database, which forms the basis for the Madsen deposit mineral resource estimate, had a cut-off date of April 11, 2017 and includes the results of 178,293 m of drilling from 435 drill holes (Claude and Pure Gold drilling) completed following the 2009 resource estimate.
+Although the total database included 14,627 drill holes at the cut-off date, only 13,151 of these were used to inform the Madsen deposit resource estimate as the other drill holes were located outside of the area of estimation.
 Of the drill holes used for the resource estimation within this subset, 245 were drilled by Pure Gold.
+The mineral resource estimate at the Russet South Deposit considered data from 32,803 metres of drilling from 123 drill holes, of which 110 drill holes were drilled by Pure Gold.
+The data cut-off used for the resource estimate at Russet South is October 20, 2017.
+The mineral resource estimate for the Fork deposit considered data from 44,087 metres of drilling from 117 drill holes, of which 21 were drilled by Pure Gold.
+The data cut-off used for the resource estimate at Fork is October 20, 2017.
 All diamond drill cores are NQ-sized.